dghosef/qdbp/README.md

 ## Quick Start

 qdbp requires ocaml, dune, ocamllex, and menhir.
-Clone this repo and run `dune exec ./bin/main.exe -- <filename>` to run a file or `dune exec ./bin/main.exe -- --help` for more options.
+Clone this repo and run `dune exec ../bin/main.exe -- <filename>` from the `samples` directory to run a file or `dune exec ../bin/main.exe -- --help` for more options.
 While qdbp doesn't have support for syntax highlighting yet, I have found that using syntax highlighting for Ocaml works well enough.